Tutorial

 datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN

-file will be loaded into an \(\mathrm{R}^{M \times N}\) numpy matrix in EPI.
+Each of the lines defines an N-dimensional data point.
+The .csv file will be loaded into an \(\mathrm{R}^{M \times N}\) numpy matrix in EPI.

+In the following, we will use the example data TemperatureData.csv.
+You can download it here: Download Temperature Data.
 It has 455 data points with two dimensions each.
 Nonuniform data is not supported in EPI.

 Define your model

-class Temperature(Model):
+class Temperature(BaseModel):

 """The model describes the temperature :math:`y` in degree celsius at a given latitude :math:`q` in degree.